 Top 3 Gentrified Neighborhoods in Philadelphia

 The City of Brotherly Love has so much to offer that we never tire of writing about it.
-Today, we will discuss Philly’s neighborhood’s development and gentrification.
-Although sometimes considered controversial, gentrification is not the villain, if undertaken properly and ethically.
+Today, we will discuss Philadelphia’s development and gentrification.
+Although sometimes considered controversial, gentrification is not the villain if undertaken properly and ethically.

-We will use three neighborhoods as examples to describe how gentrification has changed them and what makes them stand out today.
+We will use three neighborhoods as examples to see how gentrification has changed them for the better.

 West Kensington